“Can I Use Your Grills for Weeknight Cooking?”

 The Silverbac, Grilla, or Kong can be used just like a normal grill to do hot dogs and hamburgers and steaks.
 But if they can do the same things a gas grill can, why choose Grilla?
 Well, first and foremost, quality.
 Our smoker grills are strong, sturdy, and they look kind of cool too.
 They’re made to last for the big cooks, so you know your backyard beauty can handle a couple hamburgers as well.

 The versatility of a Grilla Grill is also a plus.
-While you may purchase it to do weeknight grilling, you could smoke as well.
+While you may purchase your grill for cooking, you could smoke as well.
 Get out of your comfort zone and spend a weekend smoking a brisket or ribs.
-The recipes are endless.
+There is a wide selection of recipes to choose from.

 In fact, I actually cooked a Porterhouse and T-Bone on the Silverbac this weekend and they were awesome.
 I cooked them at 220 for an hour or so until the steak temp was around 115 then removed the steaks and turned the grill up to 450.
 15 minutes later, when it was up to temp, I put the steaks back on and turned them 4 times at 2 minutes each flip.